 The Intel compiler packages are provided as part of a suite.
-For example

-- Intel® Parallel Studio XE 2016 provides a 2016 version of the suite - Intel® Parallel Studio XE 2017 provides a 2017 version of the suite - Intel® Parallel Studio XE 2018 provides a 2018 version of the suite
+- Intel® Parallel Studio XE 2018 provides a 2018 version of the suite - Intel® Parallel Studio XE 2019 provides a 2019 version of the suite

-Bright Cluster Manager 8.1 supports the 2016, 2017, and 2018 versions of the Intel compiler suites for RHEL and derivatives, and SLES.
-Only the 2017 and 2018 64-bit versions are supported for Ubuntu at the time of writing (September 2018).
+Bright Cluster Manager 9.0 supports the 2018 and 2019 versions of the Intel compiler suites.
+They are supported for RHEL and derivatives, SLES, and Ubuntu, and are available for x86_64.

 Typically the compiler suite includes the Intel Fortran (indicated by fc) and Intel C++ compilers (part of the C compiler package, indicated by cc).
-Along with the 64-bit version of both compilers, the 32-bit version may optionally be installed.
+32-bit compilers are included in the intel-cc-<year> and intel-fc-<year> packages.

+For the other packages, a 32-bit version is sometimes available separately.
 The 32-bit packages have package names ending in "-32"